dainst/arachnefrontend/docs/testing_the_user_interface.md

-Asides from unit testing we make use of [Protractor](https://angular.github.io/protractor/#/) and [httParrot](https://github.com/danielmarreirosdeoliveira/httParrot) and Jasmine to perform some basic UI testing.
+Asides from unit testing we make use of [Protractor](https://angular.github.io/protractor/#/) and [httParrot](https://github.com/danielmarreirosdeoliveira/httParrot) and Jasmine to perform some basic e2e testing.

 ## Preparative works

-For the UI tests to work properly, edit your [js/app.js](js/app.js).
+For the e2e tests to work properly, edit your [js/app.js](js/app.js).
 Change

 ```javascript
 dataserviceUri: "http://" + document.location.host + "/data",